bautigaraventa/WonderQ/README.md

 It's a REST API developed in node.js with typescript.

-# To start the project:
+# To start the project
     - npm install
     - set .env file (see section below)
     - npm run dev